Singapore Coffee Market Research: What Consumers Actually Want

 3. Social proof

-Specialty cafes, Starbucks, Instagram spots
+Specialty cafes, Starbucks, Instagram-driven spots

 Home Comfort